Guotepauc/Guotepauc/Learning/README.md

 The most transferable elements are:

-- defining intelligence requirements;
+- defining intelligence requirements
-- separating collection from analysis;
+- separating collection from analysis
-- assessing sources and information;
+- assessing sources and information
-- maintaining a structured intelligence cycle;
+- maintaining a structured intelligence cycle
-- selecting analytical techniques according to the question;
+- selecting analytical techniques according to the question
-- communicating findings to different audiences;
+- communicating findings to different audiences
-- distinguishing data, information, and actionable intelligence.
+- distinguishing data, information, and actionable intelligence

 These elements support the methodology of my vulnerability-intelligence project, particularly:

-- Priority Intelligence Requirements;
+- Priority Intelligence Requirements
-- collection requirements;
+- collection requirements
-- source evaluation;
+- source evaluation
-- analytical confidence;
+- analytical confidence
-- structured reporting;
+- structured reporting
-- proportionate recommendations.
+- proportionate recommendations

 ### Final assessment

 **Recommended for building or validating a general intelligence-analysis foundation.**

-The course is broader than Cyber Threat Intelligence and should be presented as an Intelligence Analysis course rather than a CTI specialization.
+The course is broader than Cyber Threat Intelligence and is therefore presented as Intelligence Analysis rather than a CTI specialization.

 For a CTI practitioner, its principal value lies in the transferable
 methodology: direction, collection, processing, source assessment, analysis,